 When you select a region, take note of the following issues:

-- To reduce latency and increase the download speed, we recommend that you select a region that is closest to your customers.
+- To reduce the network latency and increase the downloading speed, we recommend that you select the region that is closest to your users.

-- SLB does not support cross-region deployment.
-Therefore, you must deploy the SLB instance and backend Elastic Compute Service (ECS) instances in the same region.
+- CLB does not support cross-region deployment.
+Therefore, you must deploy the CLB instance and backend Elastic Compute Service (ECS) instances in the same region.

-Select the network type of the SLB instance (Internet-facing or internal-facing)
+Select the network type of the CLB instance

-SLB provides load balancing services for the public network and internal network:
+CLB provides load balancing services to the Internet and private networks:

-- If you want to use SLB to distribute requests from the Internet, create an Internet-facing
+- If you want to use CLB to distribute requests from the Internet, create an Internet-facing

-An Internet-facing SLB instance is assigned a public IP address to receive requests from the Internet.
+An Internet-facing CLB instance is assigned a public IP address to receive requests from the Internet.

-- If you want to use SLB to distribute requests from the internal network, create an
+- If you want to use CLB to distribute requests from private networks, create an internal-facing

 Select an instance type

-- For a pay-as-you-go instance, we recommend that you select the instance type that provides the highest specifications.
-This guarantees flexible load balancing services at no extra costs.
-However, if the capacity of Super I (slb.s3.large), the highest-performance instance type, far exceeds the demand of your business, you can select a more appropriate type such as Higher II (slb.s3.medium).
+- For a pay-as-you-go CLB instance, we recommend that you select the instance type that provides the highest level of performance.
+This guarantees a flexible load balancing service without incurring additional costs.
+However, if the capacity of Super I (slb.s3.large), which is the highest-performance CLB instance type, exceeds your business demand, you can select a more appropriate type, such as Higher II (slb.s3.medium).

 Select a listener protocol

 - A Layer 4 listener directly distributes requests to backend servers without modifying packet headers.
-After a client request reaches a Layer 4 listener, SLB uses the backend port that is configured for the listener to establish a TCP connection with a backend ECS instance.
+After a client request reaches a Layer 4 listener of CLB, CLB uses the backend port that is configured for the listener to establish a TCP connection with a backend ECS instance.

 - A Layer 7 listener functions as a reverse proxy.
 After a client request reaches a

-Layer 7 listener, SLB establishes a new TCP connection over HTTP with a backend server,
+Layer 7 listener of CLB, CLB establishes a new TCP connection over HTTP with a backend server, instead of directly

 Compared with Layer 4 listeners, Layer 7 listeners require an additional step of Tengine processing.
-Therefore, Layer 4 listeners provide better performance than Layer 7 listeners.
-In addition, the performance of Layer 7 listeners may be affected by factors such as insufficient client ports or excessive backend server connections.
-We recommend that you use Layer 4 listeners for high performance purposes.
+In addition, the performance of Layer 7 listeners can also be affected by factors such as insufficient client ports or excessive backend server connections.
+Therefore, we recommend that you use Layer 4 listeners for high-performance load-balancing services.

 For more information, see Protocols.